Water Quality Work Moving Ahead

 Check the Status of the Water at Your School

 Portland Public Schools continues to make progress on returning school drinking fixtures to service.
-Each school is different, and each fixture must be tested and re-tested before we can label it safe for drinking.
+Each school is different, and each fixture must be tested before we can label it safe for drinking.
 To find out the status of the common area fixtures at schools across the district, Click on this chart and this schedule for when future work will be accomplished.
 We are now including a chart for the additional work done on classroom fixtures.These documents will be updated on a regular basis.

 Many existing in-classroom drinking fountains originally tested below the PPS action level of 15ppb for lead.
 In order to bring more drinking fixtures back on line as soon as possible the district retested those fixtures.
 If the test results were below PPS action levels they were returned to service.
 Nearly 700 in-classroom fixtures were returned to service.

 A step by step plan to ensure high water quality